eZWALT/LLM-from-Scratch-Pretrain-and-Pray/README.md

 ## Description

+> “What I cannot create, I do not understand.”
+> — Richard Feynman

+**For the curious mind wondering how Transformers and LLMs work under the hood**

 This repository is aimed to build a Transformer language model from scratch by training a classical OG encoder-decoder architechture, going through contextual and postional embeddings, attention layers and using Reddit Data to perform Pretraining (And praying everything is alright) on commodity hardware.

 Tech stack used: